Sofoklis1/courses/servlets/README.md

     **Import Project into Eclipse IDE**
     ```
-    Step 1: Download it and uzip it to your computer .
+    Step 1: Download it and unzip it to your computer .
 Then Copy the project's root folder (exampleproject1) into your Eclipse Workspace.
     Step 2: Open Eclpise, File -> import, type project in the search bar and choose 'Existing Projects into Workspace' and press next
     Step 3: In field 'select root directory' press 'Browse' and select exampleproject1.
     ```